AWS vs Google Cloud vs Azure: Which One is The Best For Your Business?

 - If natural disasters or other events cause systems to crash, having software, data, and apps, etc. in the cloud means that nothing is lost.
 Work can go on uninterrupted.
 Up until this time, organizations had to find remote physical facilities at which to store their data.

-The Top Three Cloud Services Companies: AWS vs Google Cloud vs Azure
+The Top Cloud Providers 2019: AWS vs Google Cloud vs Azure cloud comparison 2019

 All three companies are strong contenders for businesses.
 However, you should understand that different tech strengths and backgrounds have molded the companies’ approaches to delivering cloud solutions and complementary functionality.